-Divorce Attorneys in Hampton, Portsmouth, Williamsburg
+Divorce Attorneys in Hampton, Chesapeake, Williamsburg

 A divorce is emotionally wrenching for all parties involved.
 However, by retaining the services of a skilled and experienced attorney, you can minimize the pain, stress and frustration typically associated with the dissolution of marriage.

 As professional divorce lawyers, we at Hunter Law Firm are proud to give you the respect and courtesy you deserve.
 Our lawyers will review your marital issues with you and explain the possible solutions.
 Additionally, we treat our clients as more than just cases.
 We explore every available option and tailor a strategy that meets your specific needs.

 Before filing, it is important that you attempt to determine if your divorce will be contested or uncontested.
 Uncontested divorce is the most common type of divorce.
 The process is inexpensive and quick.
 A contested divorce occurs if you and your spouse cannot agree on issues like providing child support, spousal support and the division of property and assets.

 Whether you believe your divorce to be contested or uncontested, our lawyers are committed to giving you the highest level of legal service.
 In addition, we can explain the steps to divorce in Virginia, assist you with prenuptial agreements or properly advise you if you are divorcing in the military.

 Fault and no-fault divorce

 There are two divorce options in Virginia — fault and no-fault.
 Regardless of why you are going through a divorce, our knowledgeable lawyers are prepared to offer you reliable guidance.